jhnns/rewire-webpack/README.md

 };
 ```

 After that you can use `rewire()` in your client-side bundles as usual.
-Checkout `test/README.md` and `test/webpack.config.js` for a real-world example with the [webpack-dev-server](https://github.com/webpack/webpack-dev-server).

 <br />